Physics 406 Introduction to Solid State Physics

 Problem sets will be handed out in class on Thursdays and will be due the following Thursday.
 Solutions will be given out the next Monday.
 Homework handed in late will be penalized 20 %.
 No homework will be accepted after the solutions are available.
 (I strongly recommend that you understand all homework problems as preparation for the exams).

-The course will follow the topics of Omar rather closely.
+The course will follow the topics of Kittel rather closely.
 I

-intend to enhance some of Omar’s discussion by including solid state
+intend to enhance some of Kittel’s discussion by including solid state

 chemistry and materials science aspects.
 Below, I have outlined the